rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 This will give you a pretty accurate idea of the average memory footprint of a PHP process on this server.

-The result of the rest of this document is a memory footprint of 120MB per process at full load.
+The rest of this document results in a memory footprint of 120MB per process at full load.

 On a server with 8Gb of RAM, keeping 1Gb for the system and 1Gb for the OPCache (see the rest of this document), is 6Gb left to process PHP requests from clients.

 You can conclude that this server can accept at most **50 threads** `((6*1024) / 120)`.

-A good configuration of `php-fpm` specific to this use case is:
+An exemplary configuration of `php-fpm` specific to this use case is:

 ```bash
 pm = dynamic